Recently Visited Pages

 Financial Assistance Alert: Students who do not have a high school diploma or a recognized equivalent (e.g., GED, HiSET), or do not meet the home school requirements, and who first enroll in a program of study after July 1, 2012 will not be eligible to receive Title IV student aid.
 Visit the Financial Assistance Web page for more information.

-- Meet With an Academic Counselor and Register for Classes.
+- Meet With an Academic Advisor and register for classes.

-- Your test results will be reviewed with you by an academic counselor.
-If it is determined that you would benefit from college-level course work, a counselor will help you select the courses you need and help you register.
+- Your test results will be reviewed with you by an academic advisor.
+If it is determined that you would benefit from college-level course work, an advisor will help you select the courses you need and help you register.

 - If it is determined that you are NOT able to benefit from college-level course work, or, if remedial course work is recommended you will be referred to the Adult Basic Education/HiSET preparation program.
 Students referred to the HiSET preparation program are expected to complete the HiSET in a reasonable time and should present the HiSET certificate to the Admissions Office for verification of completion.